c0dycode/BL2ModStuff/Hexediting/Readme.md

 Again, replace the ***05*** with the amount of slots you want to get after reaching max slots.
 This won't make the Backpack-SDUs useless.

 Thanks to LightChaosman and MediEvilHero for pointing that out :)

+# Bugreports
+- Orudeon told me he couldn't pickup anything although he had 14/23 backpackspace, when the Host didn't have the hexedit.
+This still needs confirmation, more testing though.